⚡ The TL;DR Verdict

 Budget Friendliness Generally more expensive, especially for accommodation & fine dining More affordable options for lodging, dining & attractions Bilbao

-Urban Vibe Elegant, charming, walkable resort city with a relaxed atmosphere Modern, dynamic, regenerated industrial city with bustling urban energy Depends
+Urban Vibe Elegant, charming, walkable resort city with a relaxed atmosphere Modern, dynamic, regenerated industrial city with packed urban energy Depends

 Getting Around Very walkable; public buses cover longer distances Excellent metro, tram & bus network; city center is walkable Bilbao